b1t00/soundpp/README.md

 Soundpp is a desktop musikplayer for your offline musiklibrary

-functionalities and !verhalten:
+functionalities and behaviour:

--- loading you songfiles
+-- loading your songfiles
-use the open... action in the menubar file->open... or Drag and Drop musikfiles (we work on dropping folders) accapted formats are mp3, wav, aiff.
+use the open... action in the menubar file->open... or Drag and Drop musikfiles (we working on dropping folders) accapted formats are mp3, wav, aiff.
 Maybe more are possible.
-It also depends on installed audio-codes (we think so).
+It also depends on installed audio-codes (we suspecting).
-(we work to add more file formats, by substitute our library of the QTMusikplayer-class) -BUG:: not every mp3 file works, there are also different formats for mp3 -Notise:: wav files have no meta data header for artist, album etc.. so you will see Unknown Artist,but you can allways editing the song meta data
+(we work to add more file formats, by substitute our library of the QTMusikplayer-class) -BUG:: not every mp3 file works, there are also different formats for mp3 -Notice:: wav files have no meta data header for artist, album etc.. so you will see Unknown Artist,but you can allways editing the song meta data

 -- Playing songs
 you can double click every song to play directly